Androp0v/CellTransport/Readme.md

 **Cytoplasm viscosity** | Viscosity of the cytoplasm (expressed as x times the viscosity of pure water).

 ## Compatibility
-Works in macOS 10.15 or later and iOS 13 or later.
+Works in macOS 11 (Big Sur) or later and iOS 13.6 or later.
 Requires a Metal-compatible graphic card.